 A research, scholarly, or creative internship as an undergraduate is a great way to explore a field, increase your professional skills, and develop a working relationship with a faculty member.
-Read the following for more information on pursuing student internships.
+Read the following for more information on pursuing an Interns-to-Scholars student internship.

 Before you apply Accordion Open